EVERYTHING YOU NEED TO KNOW ABOUT PUPPY SOCIALIZATION

 The Importance of Puppy Socialization

-Proper puppy socialization helps dogs avoid behavior problems that may develop later in life, such as aggressiveness, destructiveness, and disobedience.
-(No half-eaten shoes around here.)
+Proper puppy socialization helps dogs avoid problem behaviors that may develop later in life, such as aggressiveness, destructiveness and disobedience.
+(No half-eaten shoes around here!)
 Successful socialization will help your fur baby grow into the lovable, furry companion that you have wanted all along.
 It will also help your new puppy to behave safely around family, friends, children, strangers, vets and other dogs.

 The Prime Time for Puppy Socialization

 According to the American Kennel Association, the sweet spot for puppy socialization is from 7 weeks of age to 4 months.
+If you welcomed a new fur family member this holiday season, that means now is the time for socialization to begin!
 This period will fall amidst your puppy’s vaccination schedule at 6-8, 10-12 and 14-16 weeks.

 The 6 “Do’s” of Puppy Socialization

-- Keep your puppy safe from communicable diseases
+#2: Keep your puppy safe from communicable diseases and other hazards

 New puppy owners must be careful of places that their newest family members can catch diseases.
-Dog parks, doggie daycares, and other places he or she could be exposed to urine or feces are off limits until 7-10 days after their completed vaccination schedules — Which is why we have a strict vaccination policy.
-We want to keep all our loves safe.
+Dog parks, doggie daycares, and other places he or she could be exposed to urine or feces are off-limits until 7-10 days after their completed vaccination schedules — which is why we have a strict vaccination policy.
+We want to keep all our furry loves safe!

 Some ideas for safe puppy socialization before a completed vaccination schedule include: